NCAR/MPAS-Workflow/README.md

 refactored.
 It is best practice to discuss such modifications that benefit multiple users via GitHub issues, and then submit pull requests.

+`generateExperiment.csh`: produces `cofig/experiment.csh`, which is a global description of the workflow file structure and file-naming conventions used across multiple applications

 `config/environment.csh`: run-time environment used across compiled executables and python scripts

-`config/filestructure.csh`: global description of the workflow file structure

 `config/modeldata.csh`: static model-space data files, including fixed ensemble forecast members for deterministic experiments, first guess files for the first cycle